“Handle a book as a bee does a flower, extract its sweetness but do not damage it.”

 The final goal of the Foundation is to raise awareness about honeybees and other pollinators and to disseminate the results of our practices through music and published written works.

-A sanctuary where honeybees and medicinal herbs and plants are held sacred.
+Our vision is of a sanctuary where honeybees, pollinators, and medicinal herbs and plants are held sacred.
 The sanctuary is located on pristine land.
 Caretakers and guests of the sanctuary will be asked to cultivate a sense of heart-centered reverence in relationship to the bees and plants.
 Indeed, caretakers develop the capacity to acknowledge the spirit and intelligence of the plants and bees and to perceive the living world with the heart.
 In cultivating the use of the heart as an organ of perception we follow the work of Stephen Buhner, Jake Felsenstein, Masanobu Fukuoka, and Henry David Thoreau.
 While our understanding and use of vitalistic and biodynamic healing techniques are our own unique creations, they have been informed by our readings of Rudolf Steiner and Juliet de Bairacli Levy.

-Within the sanctuary honeybees live in hives with natural honeycomb, with minimal foundation designed to allow the honey harvest and observation of the hive to occur with minimal disturbance to the bees.
+Within the sanctuary honeybees live in hives of natural honeycomb, with minimal disturbance to the bees.
 The bees both forage from, and receive biodynamic teas from, the medicinal herbs and plants in the sanctuary.
 Queens are raised by the bees themselves, according to the natural instincts of the hive.
 In addition, we do not manipulate the drone population.
 Sugar or other imitation hive foods are not fed to the bees.
 We use vitalistic and biodynamic approaches to the treatment of varroa mites and other dis-ease states.
 In addition, we use sound healing therapies to help restore honeybee health to hives, including tuning forks, mantras/chanting, reiki, didjeridoo and other instrumental vehicles for sacred sound.
 These holistic beekeeping techniques were developed from within our own apprenticeship relationship with the bees and are closely aligned with the ideas of Gunther Hauk (Spikenard Farm and Apiary) and Michael Thiele (Melissa Garden).

 Plants and medicinal herbs are understood to be teachers and healers and are grown and harvested with care, respect and gratitude.
 The forage and teas the bees receive from these plants is thus be infused with this heart-centered energy, as are the healing products that are created from the plants and the hives.
 Our understanding of plants has been guided by the written works of Stephen Buhner, Gail Edwards, Pam Montgomery, and Susun Weed, to name just a few.